owohai/bottomfull-of-plates/README.md

 ##  ❓ // What is this?
 This is where all my (dead) or upcoming projects come to life and get some publicity.

-## 👷 // Current projects in productions
+## 👷 // Current projects in production
 - [/] Some games that run directly in the browser utlizing **Javascript** & **HTML5** capabilities.

 - [↑] A secure end-to-end chat program that will be realeased soon.